 Q: What is it like to be a resource parent?

 A: Resource parenting, just like regular parenting, can be challenging yet very rewarding.

-A: A resource child can be of any gender between newborn and 18.
-Coming into Agency care means an interruption in a child’s attachment with their natural parents and sometimes these traumatized children have special needs that may include behavioural, emotional, or learning disabilities.
+A: A child can be of any gender between newborn and 18.
+Coming into Agency care means an interruption in a child’s attachment with their natural parents or caregivers and sometimes these traumatized children have special needs that may include behavioural, emotional, or learning disabilities.
 They require care, nurturing, comfort, security, and stability.
-As well, often the Agency needs foster homes that can accept sibling groups.
+As well, often the Agency needs resource homes that can accept sibling groups.